Youth Korean Language Classes 청소년반

-Finally – A Fun and Engaging Korean Class for Teens!
+Finally – A Fun and Engaging Korean Class for Middle and High School Students!

-Our Youth Korean Language Classes is designed for middle and high school students with little or no Korean language experience, or who have had some classes, but need additional practice.
+Our Youth Korean Language Classes is designed for Novice Level through Intermediate Low middle and high school students based on ACTFL Standards.
+The students who will gain most are those with little or no Korean language experience; who have had some classes, but need additional practice; or who have had little success at traditional Korean schools (한글학교).
 Through a fun and engaging class, students will have the opportunity to develop their Korean language skills while improving their understanding of traditional and modern Korean culture.
 Instruction will be provided on all four language skills (speaking, writing, reading and listening); with an emphasis on increasing students’ speaking and listening comprehension abilities.

 About Our Korean Program